SolidStateDepot/ssd-lp3d-class-adv-slic3r/README.md

 This is an S5 presentation.
 There is a printer-friendly version.

+## Use It
+This repository is a 'Github Pages' website.
+Access the full presentation at http://solidstatedepot.github.io/ssd-lp3d-class-adv-slic3r.
+You can also download or clone the repository.
+Load index.html in your browser frmo your copy.
+You don't need a web server, you can just load it with a traditional double-click.

 ## Demo Parts and GCode
 There are a growing number of parts that provide samples of how different parameters change the GCode output.
 They are zipped in lets_slice/lets_slice.zip.
 Extract this file to use them.
 The GCode files are in lets_slice/gcode (unzipped).
 Actually, there are subfolders that contain the GCode - the names of these folders correspond to the version of GCode that generated the file.
 Each subfolder should have an Open Office Spreadsheet (.ODS file) with a legend for _each_ GCode file.